 Agencies are required to provide certain assurances as to the status and effectiveness of the internal controls and financial management systems that support the preparation of the financial statements.
 In the context of the MRF Management's Discussion and Analysis, DoD, and not MRF, represents the legislative definition of an Agency.
 Beginning with FY 2006, as directed in Office of Management and Budget (OMB) Circular A-123, Management's Responsibility for Internal Control, Appendix A, Internal Control over Financial Reporting, the 24 CFO Act agencies (including DoD), are required to provide a separate assessment of the effectiveness of the internal controls over financial reporting as a subset of the overall Federal Managers Financial Integrity Act (FMFIA) assurance statement.
-Currently, the Defense Finance and Accounting Service (DFAS) and the DoD Office of the Actuary (OACT) provide Statements of Assurance for systems and controls relied upon in the day to day operation of MRF.
-Future efforts to improve management oversight and internal controls for the fund include exploration by DoD leadership of establishing an MRF CFO office or position.
-Procedures will be established to ensure adherence to the overarching statutory requirements of OMB 14-02, "Audit Requirements and Federal Financial Statements" (defining requirements for conducting and submitting FMFIA assessments and reports) and OMB A-123, "Management's Responsibility for Internal Control" (defining management's accountability for internal control in Federal agencies).
+Currently, the Defense Finance and Accounting Service (DFAS) and the DoD

+Office of the Actuary (OACT) provide Statements of Assurance for systems and controls relied upon in the day to day operation of MRF.
+Additionally, an overarching MRF Statement of Assurance was issued for FY 2016 by the Management Control Senior Responsible Official and Chair.
+Additionally, an overarching MRF Statement of Assurance was issued for FY 2016 by the Management Control Senior Responsible Official and Chair, MRF Financial Management Committee.
+Procedures have been established to ensure adherence to the overarching statutory requirements of OMB 15-02, "Audit Requirements and Federal Financial Statements" (defining requirements for conducting and submitting FMFIA assessments and reports) and OMB A-123, "Management's Responsibility for Internal Control" (defining management's accountability for internal control in Federal agencies).

-During 2014 (while under the current management structure), DFAS and OACT determined that the responsible MRF functions have effective internal controls to support effective and efficient programmatic operations and reliable financial reporting.
+During 2016, DFAS and OACT determined that the responsible MRF functions have effective internal controls to support effective and efficient programmatic operations and reliable financial reporting.
 In FY 2009, the service providers implemented corrective actions to become substantially compliant with applicable laws and regulations (FMFIA § 2).
 The current financial management system conforms to financial systems requirements and is substantially FMFIA compliant.

 Under the current management arrangement, DFAS and OACT are responsible for appropriately establishing and maintaining effective internal control and financial management systems meeting the objectives of the FMFIA, subject to MRF operation.
 They conducted a functional assessment of the effectiveness of internal control over the effectiveness and efficiency of operations and compliance with applicable laws and regulations in accordance with OMB Circular A-123, Management's Responsibility for Internal Control.
-Based on the results of this evaluation, the service providers can assure that MRF can provide reasonable assurance that internal controls over the effectiveness and efficiency of operations and compliance with applicable laws and regulations for FY 2014 were operating effectively and no material weaknesses were found in the design or operation of the internal controls.
+Based on the results of this evaluation, the service providers can assure that MRF can provide reasonable assurance that internal controls over the effectiveness and efficiency of operations and compliance with applicable laws and regulations for FY 2016 were operating effectively and no material weaknesses were found in the design or operation of the internal controls.

 Additionally under the current management process, DFAS and OACT conducted assessments of the effectiveness of internal control over financial reporting, including safeguarding of assets and compliance with applicable laws and regulations, in accordance with the requirements of Appendix A of OMB Circular A-123.
-Based on the results of these evaluations, DFAS and OACT can assure that MRF can provide reasonable assurance that its internal control over financial reporting as of 3rd Quarter, FY 2014 were operating effectively and no material weaknesses were found in the design or operation of the internal control over financial reporting.
+Based on the results of these evaluations, DFAS and OACT can assure that MRF can provide reasonable assurance that its internal control over financial reporting as of 3rd Quarter, FY 2016 were operating effectively and no material weaknesses were found in the design or operation of the internal control over financial reporting.